 Can I report a sexual assault that happened prior to my military service, on TDY or on leave?

 Yes, your SARC will take your report of sexual assault regardless of when or where the assault occurred.
-If you choose to make your report unrestricted, the SARC will help notify the appropriate law enforcement officials.
+If you choose to make your report unrestricted, the SARC will help notify the appropriate law enforcement officials and your commander.

 How do I know my information will be protected if I make a restricted report?